Pink Floyd – Music Biography

 When I was a kid I really wanted to know what Pink Floyd sounded like.
-All the people I saw wearing Pink Floyd t-shirts were the freakiest looking dudes with the longest hair and I guessed they had to be the heaviest band in the world.
-So I bought The Wall and it wasn’t nearly as heavy as I had imagined.
-Still, and although it was a weird kind of music to these eleven year old ears, I liked it.
-So I bought Delicate Sound of Thunder next, figuring a double album was the way to go.
-It was this live greatest hits album that introduced me to songs from the next two albums I would get: Dark Side of the Moon and Wish You Were Here.
+Everyone I saw wearing a Pink Floyd shirt was a freaky looking dude with long hair.
+I guessed Pink Floyd must be the heaviest and loudest band in the world.
+When I started my journey into Floyd music with the The Wall, I was straisurprised that it isn’t loud at all.
+In fact, I needed to put on headphones and listen carefully to try and work out what all the odd little sounds in the distance meant.
+It was different than any kind of music I’d heard before, or since.
+So I bought Delicate Sound of Thunder next, figuring that another double album was the way to go.
+This live album introduced me to songs from the next two albums I would get: Dark Side of the Moon and Wish You Were Here.

-Pink Floyd formed in London in 1965 when Syd Barrett moved down from Cambridge and joined fellow musicians Nick Mason, Roger Waters and Rick Wright.
-The band’s first album, The Piper at the Gates of Dawn, was released in 1967.
+Pink Floyd formed in London in 1965 when Syd Barrett moved there from Cambridge.
+He joined fellow musicians Nick Mason, Roger Waters and Rick Wright and their first album, The Piper at the Gates of Dawn, was released in 1967.
+It reached No.6 in the UK charts.
 Due to increasingly erratic behavior, Barrett would only remain with the band for another year.
 He was replaced by guitarist David Gilmour in 1968.
-The band spent the next few years recording film scores and albums that were more psychedelic experiments than the songs of Piper.
-The group would eventually cast aside their psychedelic works for stronger songwriting and achieved their first real commercial success with Dark Side of the Moon in 1973.
-It was followed by Wish You Were Here in 1975 and The Wall in 1979.
+The band spent the next few years recording film scores and albums that sounded more like psychedelic experiments.
+The group came into their own with the stronger emphasis songwriting and large themes on Dark Side of the Moon in 1973.
+It was the band’s first big commercial success, and they followed it with Wish You Were Here in 1975 and The Wall in 1979.

 During these years bassist Roger Waters exerted more creative control over the band.
 While each member of Pink Floyd can be found with songwriting credits on Dark Side of the Moon (Mason has a credit on “Time”) and Wright has numerous contributions on Wish You Were Here, Waters is the principle songwriter on The Wall, although you will find Gilmour collaborated on the music of Young Lust, Run Like Hell, and Comfortably Numb.
 This phase culminated with Waters being the sole credited songwriter credit on the 1983 album The Final Cut, which proved to his last record with the band.